Water Supply Status#

 Impacts to Water Supply and Water Quality#

 In 2020, the watersheds that provide Fort Collins Utilities’ water supplies were severely impacted by the Cameron Peak and East Troublesome wildfires.
-These two wildfires are considered the two largest in Colorado history, raising significant concerns about both the availability and quality of our future raw water supplies.
+These two wildfires are considered the two largest in Colorado history, raising significant concern about both the availability and quality of our future raw water supplies.

-As we enter runoff and thunderstorm season, we’re likely to see sediment and ash from the Cameron Peak Fire flow into the Cache la Poudre River.
+As we enter runoff and thunderstorm season, we’re likely to see sediment and ash from the Cameron Peak Fire flow into the Poudre River.
 Because of this, Fort Collins Utilities may experience temporary periods when Poudre River water supplies are unavailable.
 In these situations, we have the flexibility to rely on high-quality water from Horsetooth Reservoir.

 These source water limitations, in addition to higher irrigation demands during what is projected to be a hot and dry summer, have the potential to create a water shortage.
 We are actively monitoring water quality and availability to provide the highest quality water possible for our customers.